Health and Safety Policy — Gardener Norbiton

 Manual handling techniques are taught and reinforced to prevent musculoskeletal injuries.
 Where possible, mechanical aids such as wheelbarrows, trolleys and hoists are used to reduce manual lifting.
 Jobs are planned to avoid unnecessary handling and crew sizes are set to match lifting demands.
 The company promotes good hydration, weather-appropriate clothing and scheduling to limit exposure to extreme heat or cold while delivering quality garden services.

-First aid kit and emergency response items for garden teams Emergency procedures are in place for incidents, injuries and environmental hazards.
+A gardener and a volunteer or assistant are working together outdoors in a well-maintained garden with a green hedge and trees in the background, under a clear blue sky.
+The woman, wearing a light green top and gardening gloves, is holding garden shears and smiling, indicating active gardening or pruning.
+Behind her, a man in a blue shirt is holding a garden tool and also appears engaged in gardening tasks.
+The garden features a lush green lawn, healthy plants with large, bright green leaves, and a wooden fence along the back.
+The scene is well-lit with natural sunlight, suggesting a sunny day, and the environment appears tidy and maintained.
+The image reflects outdoor garden care, aligning with landscaping and lawn maintenance services provided by Gardener Norbiton, serving areas around Kingston upon Thames or nearby postal codes in South West London.
+Emergency procedures are in place for incidents, injuries and environmental hazards.
 First aid kits are supplied in vehicles and at sites, and a trained first aider is available on larger jobs.
 All incidents are reported, recorded and investigated to identify root causes and prevent recurrence.
 The company has arrangements for safe disposal of green waste, chemicals and any hazardous materials in accordance with best environmental practice while working as a local gardener provider.

-Garden team resting with water and welfare supplies Health monitoring and welfare measures support the workforce: regular breaks, access to drinking water, and consideration for mental wellbeing.
+In a well-maintained garden with lush green shrubs and trees in the background, a gardener wearing teal overalls and a yellow shirt is crouched down tending to a flower bed.
+The gardener is wearing gloves and appears to be pruning or inspecting pink flowering plants, which have tall, slender stems and small clustered blossoms.
+The garden features a combination of soil, neatly bordered flower beds, and areas of dense grass, with natural light illuminating the outdoor space, suggesting a mild and possibly breezy day.
+The overall scene highlights attentive garden care within a landscaped yard typical of residential outdoor spaces in Norbiton, supporting professional gardening services focused on planting, pruning, and maintaining garden aesthetics and health.
+Health monitoring and welfare measures support the workforce: regular breaks, access to drinking water, and consideration for mental wellbeing.
 Seasonal risks such as pollen, sun exposure and cold stress are addressed through specific controls.
 The policy encourages staff to report health concerns early so adjustments can be made to duties to protect both the individual and the wider team.
 This approach maintains fitness for work and reduces avoidable harm.

 Implementation and review: The policy is implemented through standard operating procedures, toolbox talks and regular safety audits.
 Management reviews the policy at least annually and whenever there are changes to work methods, legislation or after significant incidents.
 This ensures Gardener Norbiton’s health and safety approach remains proportionate, practical and effective for garden maintenance and landscaping activity.